laurap-dev/gradebook-docs/accessibility.md

 GradeBook includes comprehensive accessibility features that are fully compliant with **WCAG 2.1 AA standards**.

+## Documentation Site Accessibility

+The GradeBook documentation site also includes accessibility features to ensure all users can comfortably read and navigate the documentation.

+### Theme Toggle

+A floating accessibility button (♿) is available in the bottom-right corner of every documentation page, allowing you to switch between different visual themes:

+- **Default**: Standard theme colors
+- **Dark**: High contrast with white text on black background
+- **Light**: High contrast with black text on white background

+Your theme preference is automatically saved and will persist across all documentation pages and future visits.

 ## Accessing the Accessibility Settings

 To access the accessibility settings: